9 FAQs About Contact Lenses

 Contact lenses also cannot fuse with your eyes.
 At IRIS, all our lenses are made of very high-quality materials.
 They’re specially designed to stay on the surface of the eye.
 These lenses are very easy to remove if you follow the recommended method.

-Can contact lenses scratch the eyes?
+Can contact lenses scratch my eyes?

-Can lenses fall easily?
+Do contact lenses fall out easily?

 Why do I need a prescription to get contact lenses?

-Since lens technologies have evolved significantly in the recent decades, there are now options that require very little maintenance.
-The easiest lenses to use are 1 day lenses.
-As a new pair is used every day, you just need to throw them at the end of the day.
+Lens technologies have evolved a lot, so there are now options that require very little maintenance.
+The easiest lenses to use are daily lenses.
+As a new pair is used every day, just throw them away at the end of the day.

-At what age can my child wear contact lenses?
+As of what age can my child wear contact lenses?

-There is no ideal age to start wearing contact lenses.
-Many children begin to wear them as teenagers, and even as pre-teens.
-As a parent, you are in the best position to determine if your child is mature enough and responsible to take good care of his lenses.
-Whether for aesthetic reasons or for sport, there are many reasons your child may want to wear contact lenses.
-Your optometrist and optician will be able to help you choose the type of contact lens that suits them best.
+There’s no ideal age to start wearing contact lenses.
+Many children start wearing them in their teens and even in their pre-teens.
+As a parent, you’re in the best position to determine if your child is mature and responsible enough to take care of their contact lenses.
+And also to know if they have the necessary motivation to wear them.